d-moos/MLJourney/lesson_11_advanced_rl.md

 r_intrinsic(s) = 1 / √(count(s))
 ```

-- Early visits to a state give a large bonus.
+With this formula, early visits to a given state give a **large bonus**, but as
-- As `count(s)` grows, the bonus fades, pushing the agent to explore new regions.
+`count(s)` grows, the intrinsic reward fades.
+This gradually pushes the agent to
+explore new regions instead of looping over the same familiar states forever.

 In practice you rarely use intrinsic reward **alone**; you mix it with the task reward: